rpm-software-management/rpm/docs/manual/format.md

 What made header regions trickier yet is the desire to have an implementation that is both backward and forward compatible.
 I won't bore you with the tedious details.

-However, even after doing regressions against supported Red Hat releases, there's a Great Big Universe of rpm packages out there, and I'm *very* interested in hearing (as bug reports against rpm at http://bugzilla.redhat.com) about any and all problems with header regions in rpm-4.0.1.

 ## Payload